ishan-mishra/sample-website-2/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/BastienBrugger/BastienBrugger.github.io/settings).
+GitHub Pages site uses the layout and styles from the Jekyll theme I have selected in my [repository settings](https://github.com/ishan-mishra/sample-website-2.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.